 For me, it means that I rarely buy any clothes anymore and I make the most out of the clothing I already have (most of which is very old).

-When I need something, I try to get it second-hand or buy it from a sustainable brand.
+When I need something, I try to get it second-hand (for instance, online or at thrift stores) or buy it from a sustainable brand.

 I have an entire blog post about why you should quit fast fashion and how to do it, so check it out!